What is XBRL?

 eXtensible Business Reporting Language or XBRL is a language for the electronic communication of business and financial data worldwide.
 XBRL is open-source software that enables the organization and management of financial data for research and analysis.
 It also facilitates the communication of financial information online and among businesses with significant accuracy and reliability.

-Accounting and Corporate Regulatory Authority of Singapore (ACRA) has adopted XBRL as part of its overall strategy to streamline financial reporting and to enable the flow of financial information into the international business community, and thus promoting a pro-enterprise environment.
+Accounting and Corporate Regulatory Authority of Singapore (ACRA) has adopted XBRL as part of its overall strategy to streamline financial reporting and to enable the flow of financial information into the international business community, and thus promoting a pro-enterprise environment, according to our Singapore tax consultation experts.

 XBRL Filing Singapore Requirements

 As of 1 November 2007, all Singapore incorporated companies, which are unlimited or limited by shares, must submit financial statements in XBRL format.
 Others that are allowed to continue to file financial statements in PDF format are as follows:

 - Companies limited by guarantee will be able to continue filing financial statements in PDF format as tabled at the Annual General Meeting (AGM);

 - Companies that are commercial banks, merchant banks, registered insurers and finance institutions as stated in the Monetary Authority of Singapore (MAS) Financial Institutions Directory;

 - All companies that are permitted by law to prepare in accordance with accounting standards other than Singapore or International Financial Reporting Standards.